 Indicate whether an IEEE committee of some form (e.g., a Standards committee) has agreed to oversee this activity and its procedures.

-Has an IEEE committee agreed to oversee this activity?: Yes/No
+Has an IEEE committee agreed to oversee this activity?: Yes

 If yes, indicate the IEEE committee’s name and its chair’s contact information.